countingblunders/Gyaan-Kendra-EQ-Hacks/README.md

 ## What I learned
 Throughout the building of this site, I learnt to deal with various challenges which helped me to develop my creativity and coding skills.

-## What's next for Untitled
+## What's next for Gyaan Kendra
-I am eager to utilise the lessons learnt from this project in my future projects.
+I am eager to utilise the lessons learnt during the creation of this project in the future updates of Gyaan Kendra.
 I yearn for constant improvement in the future as well.

+We'll most probably be adding notes of class 9th and class 10th CBSE to help the students revise their lessons quickly.